coolchigi/AWS/README.md

 ### ReadMe Goal
 ---------------------
-I actually completed this project last year and was to create a journal/blog to share my experience this year.
+I actually completed this project last year and wanted to create a journal/blog to share my experience this year.
 I was looking through the code and I noticed, I didnt have a single documentation that explains what I accomplished(hello developer 101 eyeroll).
 I had just passed the AWS SAA and decided to give this a shot.
 I completed it but I couldnt understand a single line of code.
 So instead of redoing everything, I decided to rework the application into better reproducible code.

 ### Modifications
 ----------------